Obstetrician Gynecologist

 Postmenopausal- 16.74-113.59

-Asked by Angela over 8 years ago
+Asked by Angela about 9 years ago

 These results depend on what type of symptoms you are having.
 If you are having hot flashes, night sweats and vaginal dryness, it could mean that you are menopausal and your ovaries are no longer functioning at the level they were when you were premenopausal.
 If you are not having those symptoms, it could mean that you were near your ovulation time when the bloodwork was drawn.
 It is difficult to interpret the results without a clinical history.
 You should discuss it further with your physician.